RichardTran93/MangaScraper/README.md

 ONLY WORKS FOR mangahere.co and mangapanda.com AT THE MOMENT!!!

-Pick any manga, at any chapter, at any page
+Pick any manga, at any chapter, at any page or the main page of the manga

 The scraper -->should<-- create a folder in the following structure mangaName/chapter/page.jpg